-Using this process you can move your encrypted backups from one system to another and restore them, as long as you have the passphrase and import the keystore into the new system before restoring the backup.
-See Backup and Restore Overview in the Administrator's Guide for more information about backup and restore procedures.
+Using this process, you can move your encrypted backups from one system to another and restore them, as long as you have the passphrase and import the keystore into the new system before restoring the backup.
+See Backup and Restore Overview in Administrating MarkLogic Server for more information about backup and restore procedures.